 #11.
 Innovations in Online Payment System

 Just recently, Visa and MasterCard launched new mobile payment services.
 With this technology, you can make payment through KitKat OS and NFC powered smartphone.
-It uses Host Card Emulation feature of Android to save card details remotely in encrypted form and can be disabled remotely if phone is lost.
+It uses Host Card Emulation feature of Android to save card details remotely in encrypted form and can be disabled remotely if the phone is lost.
 This mobile payment system will be available by June this year.

 In 2013, Flipkart launched ‘PayZippy’, which is an online payment system made for Indian e-commerce websites.
-Similarly, PayU India also emerged as prominent contender, which is increasingly becoming popular among small/niche vendors.
+Similarly, PayU India also emerged as a prominent contender, which is increasingly becoming popular among small/niche vendors.

-I believe more and more, online payment systems will emerge in 2014, which will increase competition leading to drop in cost, increase in quality and improvements in the systems.
+I believe more and more, online payment systems will emerge in 2014, which will increase competition leading to a drop in cost, increase in quality and improvements in the systems.

-We already have ‘Paypal’ for India, but hopefully PayPal will optimize its system according to Indian situation and needs.
+We already have ‘Paypal’ for India, but hopefully, PayPal will optimize its system according to Indian situation and needs.